akilinjamam/new-portfolio-server/readme.md

 ### This project is build with Typscript, node, Express and with mongoDB mongoose:

-### Folloing models as requirements are fullfiled:
+### Following models as requirements are fullfiled:

 1. User model
 2. Room model